dykyi-roman/enterprise-skeleton/README.md

 3. Set up environment variables like `base_url` and `auth_token` if needed.
 4. Use the ready-to-go requests to interact with the API.

+### Automated Testing with Newman
+- Newman is integrated for automated Postman collection testing
+- Run tests using: `make test-postman`

 ## Request-ID Tracking

 The application implements request tracking using Request-IDs with the following features: